Adopting a Life Cycle Approach to Software Medical Devices: Regulatory Guidelines by Singapore HSA

 Software with Multiple Functions

-- Software function that is intended to provide general patient education and facilitate access to commonly reference information;
+Software function that is designed to provide general patient education and facilitate access to commonly reference information;

 Cybersecurity

-When developing a software medical device, it’s essential to devise a cybersecurity plan that includes the following considerations (non-exhaustive):
+When designing a software medical device, it’s essential to devise a cybersecurity plan that comprises the following considerations (non-exhaustive):

 - A secure device design